consensys-vertical-apps/mmi-defi-adapters/README.md

 ## 🎥 DeFi Adapter Tutorial

 ### Create Read Adapter

-The tutorial video below shows an intro to our library and how to build an adapter:
+The tutorial video below shows an intro to our library and how to build a read adapter:

 [![DeFi Adapter Tutorial](video-thumbnail.png)](https://drive.google.com/file/d/1EL5PEOQa_OgscANi3mAxBXdT25LqMsKv/view)

-### Add Write Adapter Support to Read Adapter
+### Add Write-Adapter/GetTransactionParams support

-The tutorial video below shows an intro to on how to add write adapter actions to an existing adapter:
+The tutorial video below shows an intro to on how to add write adapter actions to an existing read adapter:

+Don't have a read adapter?
+And don't intend to create a read adapter?
+Then:

+1. Choose the "WriteOnlyAdapterTemplate" on our create-new-adapter-cli
+2. Implement the buildMetadata() method and run `npm run build-metadata -- -p <protocol-id>` to create a json file snapshot of your protocol metadata (Note: you can watch Read tutorial video for more info about buildMetadata function or view other implemented adapters)
+3. Then follow the video tutorial below:

 [![DeFi Adapter Write Actions Tutorial](video-write-thumbnail.png)](https://drive.google.com/file/d/1ZNWwOkzHlc7Zt2qLy5ZRuHqoDgWSnww7/view)

+See section "Write Actions for adapters" below for more information after watching the tutorial.

 ## Adapter Template Overview